BRITISH COLUMBIA ARTISTS

 Ed Varney

 Along the way I have met numerous artists, and many of them are as interested in local art history as I am.
 Empty Sky helped with exhibition catalogues by Avenue for/des Arts (AVA); Jaleen created a huge Wiki for Canadian illustrators; Michael is well known as an artist, writer, and President of groups like the Vancouver Historical Society (and invited me to lecture to the Society on early art history in Vancouver); Lawrence provided numerous ECU graduation catalogues; Peter loaned me some very hard-to-find B.C.
-Festival of the Arts catalogues; John co-wrote Angels Among Lions, a reference book on the public art in Vancouver; Ed has a massive collection of material on BC artists, and recently sent me a 3-page list of exhibitions that he has curated.
+Festival of the Arts catalogues; John co-wrote Angels Among Lions, a reference book on the public art in Vancouver; Ed has a massive collection of material on BC artists, and sent me a 3-page list of exhibitions that he has curated.
+In June 2024 he mailed me a vertical collection of MAYWORKS exhibition catalogues from 2006 to 2013.
+Four of these have been previously referenced into BC Artists, there is more work to do!

 Glenn Woodsworth Glenn runs Tricouni Press, which has published a number of interesting books.
 He is also the B.C.
 Mountaineering Club's Archivist, and has been very helpful with information on Ruiter Stinson Sherman.